rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 Performance between the shared host and Netlify seemed fairly similar, though Netlify has a CDN and is probably a bit faster overall.

 If you want to get really fancy, use [adapter-netlify](https://github.com/sveltejs/kit/tree/master/packages/adapter-netlify) to get dynamic server rendering via Netlify functions.
-One benefit of this approach would be getting the [events](/events) list to dynamically update when a new event gallery is uploaded in Imagekit.
+One benefit of this approach would be getting the [events](/events) list to dynamically update when a new event gallery is uploaded in ImageKit.
 With the static export, a full rebuild is required every time a new event is added, requiring me to manually trigger a rebuild (via a custom webook mapped to a terminal alias).
-Given how rarely the content changes, dynamic server rendering is overkill for a site like this, but it’s nice to know that it’s wonderfully simple to implement.
+Given how rarely the content changes, dynamic server rendering is overkill for a site like this, but it’s nice to see how wonderfully simple it would be to implement.

 ## Conclusion